 If you are traveling alone or with a companion, and have only one or two nets, you can check them in separately.
 Some airlines may charge an additional fee.
 Alternatively, you can 4-fold it to a smaller disc size and place it in the overhead bin.

 The 20 inch disc may also not fit in your suitcase.
 Please note that the elastic strap will not be able to restrain the folded disc; you will need a cinch strap.
 The poles are under much greater tension when 4-folded and so we recommend the 3-fold unless you absolutely need to pack your tent smaller.

 The coolest thing about it is that it sets itself up.
 All you do is take it out of the carrying case and remove the elastic strap that is around it.
 And then it’s like pulling a rabbit out of a hat…A magical instant refuge!

 Shawna and Damon in Nature for Kids

-I find the Sansbug Mosquito Tent to be the most convenient and simple tent to use.
+I find the Sansbug screen tent to be the most convenient and simple tent to use.
 I enjoy the fact that all I need to do is remove the strap and the tent does the rest!
 No assembly required.
 I’m really happy with my purchase.
 Thank you!